HuynhNPT/pipeline_WGS_v2024_10/README.md

 # pipeline_WGS_v2024_10
-Pipeline first converts cram or bam files to FASTQs, then execute the whole nf-core/sarek pipeline on generated fastq files.
+Pipeline first converts cram or bam files to FASTQs, then execute the whole nf-core/sarek pipeline on generated fastq files. <br>
-Pipeline uses BWA-MEM for alignment to hg38 as default, then evoke varient calling with cnvkit, manta, deepvariant, haplotypecaller, and strelka
+Pipeline uses BWA-MEM for alignment to hg38 as default, then evoke varient calling with cnvkit, manta, deepvariant, haplotypecaller, and strelka <br>

+## BRANCHES:
+By default, the `main` branch turns CRAM to FASTQs, then run SAREK on them. <br>
+The `BAM2FASTQ` branch turns BAM to FASTQs, then run SAREK on them.
+The major difference from the `main` branch lies in script `01_preprocess.nf`. <br>

 # Quick start:
 To run the pipeline:  <br>